BMW 3 Series: First generation (E21; 1975)

-The E21 replaced the 02 Series and was initially available as a 2-door sedan (also described as coupé).
+The E21 was launched in 1975 and replaced the 02 Series, borrowing the naming convention first introduced with the first generation E12 5 Series.
+The body style was designed by Paul Bracq and was initially available as a 2-door saloon (also described as coupé), with a convertible version made available through collaboration with Karosserie Baur.

-At launch, all models used carburetted 4-cylinder engines; however, fuel-injected models were introduced in late 1975 and 6-cylinder engines were added in 1977.
-A cabriolet body style – manufactured by Baur – was available from 1978 to 1981.
+At launch, all models used carburetted 4-cylinder M10 engines; with fuel-injected models introduced in late 1975 and 6-cylinder engines powered by the all-new M20 were added in 1977; which were unavailable in the North American market.
+Three transmission types were available; a 3 speed automatic and a 4 or 5 speed manual gearbox.

+The E21 was discontinued in December of 1983 with the release of the E30.